-- A. Identification of sites of potential emergency, including: - Detailed plans for each school building; - The location of potential command and evacuation sites; primary and secondary for each site; - The kinds of action to be taken in the event of emergency, and - The potential internal or external hazards or emergency situations.
+- A. Identification of sites of potential emergency, including:

+- Detailed plans for each school building;

+- The location of potential command and evacuation sites; primary and secondary for each site;

+- The kinds of action to be taken in the event of emergency before, during, and afterschool hours, and

+- The potential internal or external hazards or emergency situations.

-B. Standard Response Protocol:
+- B. Standard Response Protocol:

 - Hold

 - Secure

 - Lockdown

 - Evacuate

 - Shelter